yrrapt/cirtuitikz_utilities/README.md

 - Diode connected FET (dc_ss)
 - Current source FET, only capacitances (is_ss)

-These can be instantiated using the following syntax:
+These can be instantiated using the following syntax

 	\path (0,0)  pic[] {cs_ss=diff_p};

 where in this case 'diff_p' is the name of the FET (M prefix ommited)